 I don’t want to dignify us more than we deserve, just to defend us from both the purists and the boors.
 And I want to defend the existence of Amherst Audio as more than a business, which in a financial sense it barely is anyway!
 Amherst Audio is one man’s indulgence, on his own behalf and that of his friends and customers, many of whom are the same, in the love of the sound of music.

-As an audiophile and as Amherst Audio, I have found my way to some extremely satisfying equipment for retrieving and reproducing those aspects of the sound of music that matter the most to me.
-Which equipment we prefer has mostly to do with such preferences.
+As an audiophile and as Amherst Audio, I have found my way to some extremely satisfying equipment that cheats tastefully and persuasively one way or the other.
 I have now found three approaches that work for me.
-Each values a different aspect of sound.
-The three approaches are not radically different from one another, just quite distinct places on a long continuum whose extremes are far from either.
+The three are not radically different from one another, just quite distinct places on a long continuum whose extremes are far from either.

 If you value clear but undoctored beauty most, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
 All-Audio Note systems do the best job I’ve ever heard of getting the seemingly transcendental classical coherence and beauty of ‘live’ music.
 A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems, more engaging, with a proper amount of liquidity.
 Audio Note is the perfection of the British sound (Quad, Spendor, Harbeth, etc.), which was the predecessor of and is the successor to the New England sound (Acoustic Research, KLH, Advent).